 Ashley started with the practice in November 2011 and the patients all love her.
 Ashley graduated from the hygiene program at Delaware Tech in 2011.
 She picked hygiene because she really likes the fact that she gets to help people keep or restore their oral health.
 Ashley enjoys spending time with her husband, family and friends and loves to travel.

 Laurie is Dr. Coope’s wife and according to her “his better half”.
 She is an attorney so when he wanted to open his own practice she was glad to help out with the business aspects.
-She is not quite full-time at the office as she still leaves some time for their kids’ busy schedules.
+They are almost empty nesters with their son in his first year of college and their daughter in her senior year of high school.
 They also have a two cats, Katrina and Bebe.

 Assistant Office Manager

 Jessica started working with the practice in August of 2013.
 She graduated from the dental assistant program at Polytech Adult Education in February of 2014.
 Jessica’s dedication and outstanding attitude have made her an invaluable member of the team.
 Jessica picked the dental field because after years of having braces she became fascinated with her oral hygiene.
 In her free time she enjoys spending time with her daughter Jayla, boyfriend Norris, family and friends.

 Dr. Coope was born and raised in Phoenix, Arizona in 1961.
 He received his undergraduate degree from University of Pennsylvania in 1984.
 He attended the University of Minnesota School of Dentistry from 1988 to 1991 where he received his Doctorate of Dental Surgery with Distinction.
 While in the Air Force, Dr. Coope completed a two year advanced general dentistry residency and became a Diplomate of the Federal Services Board of General Dentistry in 2002.

 If you are missing one or more teeth or wear partial or full dentures, dental implants can be the perfect solution.